-Yale medicine cardiologist joins Georgia Heart Institute
+Yale Medicine cardiologist joins Georgia Heart Institute

-Northeast Georgia Health System’s (NGHS) Georgia Heart Institute has added another cardiologist to its growing roster.

-Dr. Glen A. Henry, MD, an interventional cardiologist who spent the last three decades at Yale Medicine, will lead Interventional Cardiology and the Cardiac Catheterization Labs at Northeast Georgia Medical Center (NGMC) hospitals in Gainesville and Braselton.
+People in northeast Georgia continue to get more local access to high-quality heart care, as Georgia Heart Institute has added another world-class cardiologist to its growing roster of skilled experts.
+Glen A. Henry, MD, an interventional cardiologist who spent the last three decades at Yale Medicine, will be leading Interventional Cardiology and the Cardiac Catheterization Labs at Northeast Georgia Medical Center (NGMC) hospitals in Gainesville and Braselton.

 (0) comments